 Population Health (PH) PH 1.
 Provide patients with health and wellness strategies including provision of community screening and education services when indicated.
 Provide patients with health and wellness strategies including provision of community screening and education services when indicated.
 Deliver preventative disease screening services.
 Participate in immunization services.
 Participate in point-of-care testing services.
 Accurately provide OTC counseling/consulting.
 Participate in health fairs.
 Prepare and deliver a patient case presentation.
-Dispensing System and Safety Managemen t (D&S) D&S 1.
+Dispensing System and Safety Managemen D&S 1.
 Accurately apply the prescription verification process (e.g. legitimate prescription, appropriate dose, interactions, DUR). within the workflow of the practice site.
 D&S 2.
 Use a computerized pharmacy management system and best practices related to safe medication use in distribution of medications to patients.
 Accurately fill prescriptions while operating within the workflow of the practice site.
 Practice Management (PM) PM 1.
 Demonstrate the role of a pharmacist in managing legal, human, financial, technological and/or physical resources for day-to-day operations in the pharmacy.
 Identifies situations requiring the intervention and management of the pharmacist in the community pharmacy setting.
 Identifies strengths and areas for improvement within the practice or business model, considering alternatives and potential strategies.
 Discusses site's budget and financial projections.
 Identifies opportunities for staff training and creates a training plan.
 Provides an in-service to pharmacy staff.
 Given a human resources conflict, describes perspectives of all involved.
 Completes a needs assessment regarding technology at the site.
 Examines the pros and cons of the site's physical layout and develops an improvement plan.
 Conducts an inventory analysis and creates a plan to increase turnover.
 Writes a report about strategies to manage drug shortages.
 Contrasts pharmacist and pharmacy technician activities at the site and makes recommendations to improve workflow.
 Reviews the drug storage policies to ensure proper drug storage.
 PM 2.
 Participate in continuous quality improvement techniques to optimize the medication use process.
-Apply the CQI process within the site's procedures for quality improvement.
-Evaluate CQI data to determine improvement opportunities.
-Create a report recommending potential improvements based on site data.
-4. Participate in the reporting of quality-related events.
-Anal information but are neither comprehensive nor expressions.
 While CQI is often emphasized in hospital practice, it is important in the outpatient setting too.
 Students should have opportunity to engage in these activities in the community pharmacy to see how they occur in this setting.